Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 19 September 2025 11.30.54 UTC
+- WIB: Jumat, 19 September 2025 12.27.12 UTC
-- WITA: Jumat, 19 September 2025 12.30.54 UTC
+- WITA: Jumat, 19 September 2025 13.27.12 UTC
-- WIT: Jumat, 19 September 2025 13.30.54 UTC
+- WIT: Jumat, 19 September 2025 14.27.12 UTC

 Kutipan Inspiratif:
-"Technology gives us the facilities that lessen the barriers of time and distance - the telegraph and cable, the telephone, radio, and the rest."
+"If you work just for money, you'll never make it, but if you love what you're doing and you always put the customer first, success will be yours."

-Kategori: technology
+Kategori: success